awstiber/cloudtrail_log_monitoring_workshop_hugo/content/dashboards/_create.md

 +++

 ### Create a dashboard using AWS console
-Go to [CloudWatch Dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) and click on `Create dashboard`, name it `cloudtrail-dashboard` and click `Create dashboard`.
+Go to [CloudWatch Dashboard](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) and click on `Create dashboard`, name it `CloudTrail-Dashboard` and click `Create dashboard`.
 You will see a screen such as below where you can choose the type of widget you want.

 ![dashboard1](/images/dashboard/dashboard-1.PNG?classes=shadow)

 Select `Line` graph and click `Next`.
 This will take you to a screen where you can create a widget based off of `Metrics` or `Logs`.
 For now, we will use Metrics.
 Once you click `Configure`, it will take you a screen showing all Namespaces under which Metrics are being collected.
-If you see `CloudTrail` namespace.

 For the sake of simplicity, I'm going to assume you chose `CloudTrail` for the rest of the instructions.
 If you did not, just make small adjustments to the instructions yourself as it is pretty easy to follow either way.